Md-Mursaleen/AspireNex/README.md

 - Confusion Matrix
 - Classification Report (Precision, Recall, F1-Score)

-The best model is determined based on the highest accuracy score and is further evaluated on the test dataset.
+The script prints the evaluation results for each model and plots the feature importance determined by the Random Forest model.

 ## Usage